 Fiancé, with one E, is a man who is engaged to be married.
 Fiancée, with two Es, is a woman who is engaged to be married.
 They are pronounced exactly the same.

-If you choose to spell out your wedding year on your invitation (two thousand seventeen), there should not be an “and” or any other punctuation in there (two-thousand and seventeen).
+If you choose to spell out your wedding year on your invitation (two thousand twenty-three), there should not be an “and” in between (two-thousand and twenty-three).

 Another big tip for wedding stationery as a whole.
 It is a formal occasion, no matter how “informal” your wedding is.
 It is still a wedding.
-It is proper to spell out as much as you can, full names, streets, states, PO box, apartment, titles, etc. Try not to abbreviate if you can help it.
+It is proper to spell out as much as you can, full names, streets, states, PO Box, the word apartment, titles, etc. Try not to abbreviate if you can help it.

 Hope these grammar tips help!